DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/details-of-cbow-and-skip-gram-model/cbow-model-with-multi-word-context.md

 Derek 03/24/2018

-A vocabulary containing V words can be expressed as
+Consider a vocabulary containing _V_ words can be expressed as

 $$